-Kerstin Hamann (Ph.D.
-Washington University) is Pegasus Professor in the School of Politics, Security, and International Affairs (SPSIA) at the University of Central Florida, Orlando.
+Kerstin Hamann is an Associate Dean in the College of Sciences and Pegasus Professor in the School of Politics, Security, and International Affairs (SPSIA) at the University of Central Florida, Orlando.
 She holds a Ph.D. in Political Science, a Master’s in Political Science, and a Master’s in West European Studies (all from Washington University).
+She previously served as SPSIA Director (2011-2021).
 She twice served as Vice President of the American Political Science Association (APSA).
 Hamann was honored with the Lifetime Achievement Award by the APSA Section on Political Science Education and served as Editor-in-Chief of the Journal of Political Science Education.
-She also served as SPSIA Director (2011-2021).
 She is a Fellow at the European Institute for International Law and International Relations.

-Hamann is a recipient of the UCF Excellence in Undergraduate Teaching Award (campus-wide) and has also been honored with an Excellence in Professional Service Award (campus-wide), as well as Research Incentive Awards and university-wide Scholarship of Teaching and Learning Awards.
-She was a Fellow in the Teaching Academy (College of Education) and served as a Provost’s Senior Faculty Fellow.
-She also served as a Faculty Fellow to the Faculty Center for Teaching and Learning.
+Hamann is a recipient of the UCF Excellence in Undergraduate Teaching Award (campus-wide) and an Excellence in Professional Service Award (campus-wide), as well as Research Incentive Awards and university-wide Scholarship of Teaching and Learning Awards.
+She was a Fellow in the Teaching Academy (College of Education) and served as a Provost’s Senior Faculty Fellow and a Faculty Fellow to the Faculty Center for Teaching and Learning.

-She has been an active member of several professional associations and has chaired and served on numerous APSA and SPSA committees and has served on governing bodies of these associations.
+She has served on the governing bodies of several professional associations and has chaired and served on numerous APSA and SPSA committees.
 She serves on the editorial board of several academic journals.

 Hamann’s research interests focus broadly on comparative politics, especially politics in Western Europe with a focus on organized labor and Spanish politics.
 Broadly, her research seeks to advance our understanding of the changing role of organized labor in Western Europe.
 Her recent research has analyzed the causes and consequences of union inclusion and exclusion in reforming policies in Western Europe; this research project considers the political determinants of including unions in policy reforms through social pacts as well as the consequence of union exclusion resulting in general strikes.
 Her books include The Politics of Industrial Relations: Labor Unions in Spain and Parties, Elections, and Policy Reforms in Western Europe: Voting for Social Pacts, with J. Kelly; and Democracy and Institutional Development: Spain in Comparative Theoretical Perspective, co-edited with B.N.
 Field.
 She has also published widely in academic journals such as Comparative Political Studies, Comparative Politics, Political Studies, West European Politics, Party Politics, British Journal of Industrial Relations, European Journal of Industrial Relations, and others.